Floepke/pianoTab/gui/CALLBACKS_GUIDE.md

 ### Step 2: Implement the method in `toolsash.py`

-Add the corresponding method to the `PianoTabGUI` class:
+Add the corresponding method to the `pianoTABGUI` class:

 ```python
 def on_export_pdf(self):